 C.R.
 Bard is a maker of popular hernia mesh products, but many of them have been defective.
 As a result of their defects, patients have sustained injuries ranging from mild and temporary to severe and permanent.
-If you have been injured, it is possible that you can file a claim for compensation.
+If you have been injured due to hernia mesh surgery, it is possible that you can file a lawsuit seeking compensation.
 Lawsuits are pending, and more lawsuits are filed regularly.
 We are here to provide you initial information on Bard mesh products and an update on Bard hernia lawsuits occurring in the United States.

 - 1. Why are hernia repair patients filing lawsuits against C.R.
 Bard?

 - 1.1 What are specific reasons for lawsuits against the Composix Kugel?

 - 1.2 What are specific reasons for lawsuits against the ST hernia implant?

 - 1.3 What are specific reasons for lawsuits against the 3DMax implant?